-The Yellow Ribbon Program offers financial aid for veterans.
+Veteran's Benefits offer financial aid for veterans.
 Cabrini and the Veterans Administration will help fund tuition expenses.

 Student loans are a form of financial aid that requires repayment of the funds received, usually with interest.
 Some loans may be in either the student's or the parent's name.